Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Abstract

 \section{Abstract}

 The centrality and diversity of the labeled data are very influential to the performance of semi-supervised learning (SSL), but most SSL models select the labeled data randomly.
-How to guarantee the centrality and diversity of the labeled data has so far received little research attention.
-Optimal leading forest (OLF) has been observed to have the advantage of revealing the difference evolution within a class when it was utilized to develop an SSL model.
-Our key intuition of this study is to learn a kernelized large margin metric for a small amount of most stable and most divergent data that are recognized based on the OLF structure.
-An optimization problem is formulated to achieve this goal.
-Also with OLF the multiple local metrics learning is facilitated to address multi-modal and mix-modal problem in SSL.
-Attribute to this novel design, the accuracy and performance stableness of the SSL model based on OLF is significantly improved compared with its baseline methods without sacrificing much efficiency.
-The experimental studies have shown that the proposed method achieved encouraging accuracy and running time when compared to the state-of-the-art graph SSL methods.
+This study first construct a leading forest that forms a partially ordered topological space in an unsupervised way, and select a group of most representative samples to label with one shot (differs from active learning essentially) using property of homeomorphism.
+Then a kernelized large margin metric is efficiently learned for the selected data to classify the remaining unlabeled sample.
+Optimal leading forest (OLF) has been observed to have the advantage of revealing the difference evolution along a path within a subtree.
+Therefore, we formulate an optimization problem based on OLF to select the samples.
+Also with OLF, the multiple local metrics learning is facilitated to address multi-modal and mix-modal problem in SSL, especially when the number of class is large.
+Attribute to this novel design, stableness and accuracy of the performance is significantly improved when compared with the state-of-the-art graph SSL methods.
+The extensive experimental studies have shown that the proposed method achieved encouraging accuracy and efficiency.
 Code has been made available at {\texttt { https://github.com/alanxuji/DeLaLA}}.

 }

 \IEEEdisplaynontitleabstractindextext